Lilianada/Lilyslab/Content/writings/escaping-the-rabbithole-problem.md

 ### From Rabbitholes to Gardens

-This is precisely where [[cultivating-my-digital-garden|digital gardening]] becomes transformative.
+This is precisely where [cultivating my digital garden](/cultivating-my-digital-garden) becomes transformative.
 Instead of letting these interesting discoveries disappear into the graveyard of closed tabs or trying to fight against this natural exploratory tendency, I've started to:

 1. **Capture Quick Seedlings**: When I find something interesting but tangential, I create a basic note (a seedling 🌱) with minimal context and the source link